freeCodeCamp/guide/src/pages/python/lambda-expressions/index.md

 ### Examples and Usage

-Lambda expressions are just shortcuts, or "syntactic to regular functions.
+Lambda expressions are just shortcuts, or "syntactic sugar" to regular functions.
 There is nothing that only they can accomplish.
 In the end, their goal is to simplify certain tasks and make code more clean and understandable.

 #### Cubing a Number